top of page

 WHAT IS YOUR RATE?

-– While this hourly rate is high, there are additional costs associated with this therapy that are covered by session fees.
-Additionally, extensive time and resources are now being channeled into various film projects, continued trainings to learn how to be a better practitioner, and other avenues to expand access to legal, ethical, and safe psychedelic experiences.
-This rate helps cover the various expenses and time allocations involved in legitimizing psychedelic work in Alabama so we can make these options more widely available to you and our community!
+– My rate is $250 for a 50-minute session.
+A sliding scale fee of $200 or $150 per 50-minute hour is available for those in financial need and is offered to every client in our first appointment. – While this hourly rate is high, there are additional costs associated with this therapy that are covered by session fees.
+Additionally, extensive time and resources are now being channeled into continued trainings to learn how to be a better practitioner and various projects to expand access to legal, ethical, and safe psychedelic experiences.
+This rate helps cover the miscellaneous expenses and time allocations involved in legitimizing psychedelic work in Alabama so we can make these options more widely available to you and our community! – Our first session will be 80 minutes but will be charged as a 50-minute meeting. – Payment is due at time of every session.
+I accept cash, check, debit, credit, HSA, and FSA.

 PNG Circle 19.png